kennyphan02/Coding-Notes/CSCE311 Operating Systems/exam 2 study guide.md

 ### Different states
 Safe state
 	systems in safe state if in a sequence of process, for each process that requests a resource, it can be satisfied due to avaliable resources + resources held by the other processes (like bankers algorithm ensures this)
+If a system is in a safe state -> no deadlocks
+If a system is in an unsafe state -> possibility of deadlocks Avoidance -> ensure a system will never enter an unsafe state
+- Single instance of a resource type
+	- use resource-allocation graph
+- Multiple instances of a resource type
+	- use bankers algorithm

+### Different edges
+claim edge - Process has an edge to a resource  that may request the resource claim edge converts to request edge when a process requests a resource request edge converts to assignment edge when resource is allocated to process when resource is released by process, assignment edge reconverts to a claim edge